Skip to main content

 Plan essay length, paragraph structure, sentence clarity, and lexical variety before submission.

-Last updated: April 26, 2026
+Last updated: April 27, 2026

-Sentence length and readability
+Sentence length and academic clarity

 Academic writing can include complex ideas, but long sentences still need control.
 A sentence that tries to carry too many claims can obscure the argument.